adamperkowski/jpu/README.md

 # JuleProtonUp (jpu)
 A lightweight and fast tool for installing, updating and managing [Proton], [Proton-GE] and [Wine] versions.

-jpu is written in [Jule], which is a low-level, compiled, memory-safe fast programming language.<br>
+jpu is written in [Jule], a low-level, compiled, memory-safe fast programming language.<br>
 The tool's main goal is to provide a **faster** [ProtonUp] implementation.
 The original project is written in Python, which is quite slow.

+> [!CAUTION]
+> jpu is proof-of-concept and a WIP for now.
+> Please don't run it unless you audited the codebase and are fine with how bad the code is ;)

 ## Installation